please, don’t ask me if i’m pregnant

 If you are married with no children the question is always, “When are you going to have kids?”
 If you have one child people want to know when you’ll give your little bundle of joy a sibling.
 Once you have three or more though that’s plenty—and boy, you sure have your hands full, don’t you?

-First of all, as I shared in my interview on Maple Alps, as long as you can provide emotionally and physically for them, how many children you have should be between you, your spouse, the Lord, and maybe in some cases where health and well-being is a concern, your doctor.
+First of all, I have a very firm belief in a person’s family size.
+That is, as long as you can provide emotionally and physically for your children, how many you have should be between you, your spouse, the Lord, and maybe in some cases, your doctor.
+That’s it.
+Even if we open our lives to strangers on the internet, leave my family’s choices alone.
+I talk about this in my interview with Manda on the Maple Alps blog.

 I hate writing a post about “what not to say…”, but please, stop asking people if they’re pregnant; do you really think if they were that’s how they’d want to tell you anyway?!